 Is there nightlife in Sa Coma?

-It's quite quiet compared to Magaluf or Palma.
-You'll find bars and restaurants along the promenade, and most hotels offer evening entertainment.
-If you fancy livelier nightlife, nearby Cala Millor has more options.
+It's chilled compared to Magaluf or Palma.
+You'll find bars and restaurants along the promenade, and most hotels put on evening entertainment like live music, quizzes, and karaoke.
+If you fancy a livelier night, Cala Millor is a short taxi ride away with more bar options.

 Is Sa Coma expensive?